student-hub/acs-upb-mobile/README.md

 ### Building for Android

-* Install and run an emulator in Android Studio (using AVD Manager), or connect a physical Android device (make sure USB debugging is enabled).
+* Install and run an emulator in Android Studio (using AVD Manager), or connect a physical Android device (make sure USB debugging is enabled, and your cable supports data transfer).
 * Select your device from the dropdown list and hit the play button (*Shift+F10* or *^R*).
 Note that Android Studio runs the app in debug mode by default.

 | :exclamation: | On Android, ACS UPB Mobile uses **a separate (development) environment in debug mode**.
 That means a completely different Firebase project - separate data, including user info.|